Fiscal Deficit and Its Impact on the Indian Economy

 |

-Each year, at the time of the Union Budget presentation, fiscal deficit emerges as an important economic measure under focus.
+Each year, during the Union Budget presentation, the fiscal deficit emerges as a primary economic measure.
 The word fiscal originates from Latin word fiscus, which means a public basket of money.
-In simple terms, fiscal relates to government money.
+In simple terms, fiscal relates to government finances and the management of public funds.

 Key Takeaways